tannewt/wa-law.org/house/2021-22/README.md

 * Update from the State Broadband Office.
 * Update from the Public Works Board.
 * Update from the Community Economic Revitalization Board.

 See https://app.leg.wa.gov/csi/house for information about viewing and providing public testimony at committee meetings.

+To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules

+**Finance**
+Public Hearing
+* [HB 1988](/bill/2021-22/hb/1988/) - Concerning tax deferrals for investment projects in clean technology manufacturing, clean alternative fuels production, and renewable energy storage.
+(Remote testimony.)
+* [HB 1990](/bill/2021-22/hb/1990/) - Concerning a sales and use tax deferral for projects to improve the state route number 167 and Interstate 405 corridor.
+(Remote testimony.)
+* [HB 2096](/bill/2021-22/hb/2096/) - Concerning the working families' tax exemption, also known as the working families tax credit.
+(Remote testimony.)
+* [HB 2099](/bill/2021-22/hb/2099/) - Improving tax administration by waiving penalties and imposing interest in certain situations involving delayed tax payments, and by extending a statute of limitations period for certain egregious tax crimes.
+(Remote testimony.)

+Executive Session
+* [HB 1819](/bill/2021-22/hb/1819/) - Increasing the personal property tax exemption.
+* [HJR 4208](/bill/2021-22/jr/4208/) - Concerning the taxation of personal property.
+* [HB 1967](/bill/2021-22/hb/1967/) - Concerning property tax exemptions for nonprofits. **3👍** **0👎** **0❓**
+* [HB 1666](/bill/2021-22/hb/1666/) - Clarifying the method for determining the value of specified tangible personal property incorporated as part of certain public infrastructure for the purposes of use tax and business and occupation tax.
+* [HB 1677](/bill/2021-22/hb/1677/) - Concerning employer tax incentives for the support of veterans and military families. **10👍** **0👎** **0❓**
+* [HB 1643](/bill/2021-22/hb/1643/) - Exempting a sale or transfer of real property for affordable housing to a nonprofit entity, housing authority, public corporation, county, or municipal corporation from the real estate excise tax.
+* [HB 1924](/bill/2021-22/hb/1924/) - Changing the expiration date for the sales and use tax exemption of hog fuel to comply with the 2045 deadline for fossil fuel-free electrical generation in Washington state and to protect jobs with health care and retirement benefits in economically distressed communities.

+See https://app.leg.wa.gov/csi/house for information about viewing and providing public testimony at committee meetings.